EcoFreshKase/ble-distance-calculator/result-analyser/README.md

 Experiment 4 was made (in the office) with 1000 bounce backs at a distance of around 20cm.

-Experiment 5 was made (in the office) with 1000 bounce backs at a distance of 1m.
+Experiment 5 and 6 was made (in the office) with 1000 bounce backs at a distance of 1m.